vanessa-kang/tp/docs/README.md

 * General
     * Saving of Academic Calendar into text file
     * Loading of Academic Calendar from text file

+## Features Coming Soon (V3.0 and beyond)

+* Logging of program to separate folders
+* Changing from `acadplan` to `capcalc` or vice versa from within each other
+* Support retaking of modules
+* Support max limit for the `Set SU` function in `capcalc`
+* Saving data after every command
+* Support discontinued modules from NUS
+* Support shortened commands for parsers
+* Support validation of requirements for modules

 ## Useful Links
 * [**About Us**](https://ay2021s1-cs2113t-f12-1.github.io/tp/AboutUs.html)